Explore the .NET Aspire dashboard

 Theme selection

-By default, the theme is set to follow the System theme, which means the dashboard will use the same theme as your operating system.
+By default, the theme is set to follow the System theme, which means the dashboard uses the same theme as your operating system.
 You can also select the Light or Dark theme to override the system theme.
 Theme selections are persisted.

 The following screenshot shows the theme selection dialog, with the default System theme selected: